Context: about Boggi

 Alessandro Pozzi, COO of Boggi Milano, didn’t just want to replace the old supply chain system with a more scalable option.
 He was looking for a solution that would revolutionize inventory efficiency.

-Additional critical problems stood in his way:
+Additional, critical problems stood in his way:

-Partnering with Evo gave us access to troves of data on local consumer behaviour and a cutting-edge AI that can analyse this data in combination with our internal data to get the right products in the right sizes at the right location at the right time.
+“As Boggi expands into unfamiliar markets, we need insights into the unique customer needs in those locations.
+Guessing has a high failure rate that can lead to dead inventory and waste.
+Partnering with Evo gave us access to troves of data on local consumer behavior and a cutting-edge AI that can analyze this data in combination with our internal data to get the right products in the right sizes at the right location at the right time,” said Pozzi.

 Evo implemented a responsive supply chain strategy: allocating inventory according to real-time local demand on a by-store and by-size basis.

-This approach relied on:
+This approach relies on:

-2. Calculating local demand
+2. Calculating Local Demand

-Evo Transfer analyzes the data to forecast customer needs over the next week.
+Evo InventoryAI analyzes the data to forecast customer needs over the next week.
 A more accurate store-level demand forecast leads to greater diversification of product range and stock levels among stores, products and customer segments than before.

-3. Allocating the right products in the right sizes to each store
+3. Allocating the Right Products in the Right Sizes to Each Store

 The system accelerates inventory swaps across stores and from the warehouses to ensure each location had the right mix of products to meet demand with the minimum inventory levels possible.